openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/provide_overview.rst

   submitted.
 For more information, see :ref:`rescore`.

-* **Delete Student's Answers and Scores**: Delete all of the student's answers and scores for the entire entrance exam.
-For more information, see :ref:`delete_state`.
+* **Delete Student's Answers and Scores**: Delete all of the student's answers and scores for the entire entrance exam so that the student can begin again.
+  This action is sometimes called deleting a student's history or "deleting student state".
+For more information, see :ref:`Adjust_grades` and :ref:`delete_state`.

 Another option on the Instructor Dashboard is **Show Background Task History for Student**.
 If you reset student attempts, rescore student submissions, or delete a student's answers and scores, the adjustment runs in the background while you perform other tasks.
-If you want to see a record of all the adjustments that have run for the entrance exam, select **Show Student's Exam Adjustment History**.
+To see a record of all completed entrance exam adjustments, select **Show Student's Exam Adjustment History**.